silverstripe/silverstripe-framework/docs/en/reference/typography.md

 can alter the styling of other parts of the interface.
 While this is novel, it can be dangerous and is probably not what you're after.

-The way around this is to limit all your styling selectors to elements inside something with class="typography".
-The other half of this is to put class="typography" onto any area in your template where you would like the styling to be applied.
+The way around this is to limit all your styling selectors to elements inside something with `class="typography"`.
+The other half of this is to put `class="typography"` onto any area in your template where you would like the styling to be applied.

 **WRONG**